nguyenhphilip/pn-blog/content/blog/Introduction.md

 I boarded the plane, unsure of what was to come.
 In the air, I took one last look at the Boston skyline, the clouds pressed against the horizon.
 A brilliant swath of pinkish-orange hues left the sky ablaze.

-Behind me rested home.
+Behind me stood home.
 Ahead, answers amid a foreign landscape.

 ![](/photos/shoes.jpg)